 a.
-Students may change between the letter grade system and credit/no credit grading system by filing a change of grading petition in the Office of the Registrar at any time up until the end of the first calendar week of the term.
+Students may change between the letter grade system and credit/no credit grading system by filing a change of grading petition in the Registrar's Office at any time up until the end of the first calendar week of the term.
 No changes will be authorized beyond that date.